Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

 7. Create opportunities

-You could watch a movie or TV show in English and then have a discussion about it.
-You could celebrate a holiday from an English-speaking country the way it is traditionally celebrated.
-You could even hold a mock presidential debate during an election period.
-Make use of specific aspects of English-speaking cultures to create relevant speaking opportunities.
+You could celebrate a holiday from an English-speaking country the way it’s traditionally celebrated.
+You could hold a mock presidential debate during an election period.

 8. Set goals

-When it comes to motivation, the best kind comes from within.
-Ultimately, students will speak when it’s important to them.
 Have students decide what they want to get out of the class and why they want to speak English.
 At the beginning of the year, you can have students write down some specific skills they hope to gain from the class and why those are important to them.

 For example, if they want to get a job that uses English, they will need to speak it fluently.
-When students are self-motivated by a personal goal, this will serve as encouragement to participate in the activities that will help them to reach their goal.
-No arm-twisting required.
+When students are self-motivated by a personal goal, this will serve as encouragement to participate in the activities that will help them to reach their goal—no arm-twisting required.

 Now that you’ve gotten your students to start talking, the real challenge will be getting them to stop!